shravangajula/recommendation-system/README.md

 ### Example Usage
 To run the content-based recommendation system, use the following command:

-python src/content_based/recommend.py --movie_id <MOVIE_ID>
+python src/content_based/recommend.py --movie_id

-Replace <MOVIE_ID> with the ID of the movie you want to get recommendations for.
+Replace MOVIE_ID with the ID of the movie you want to get recommendations for.

 Contributing
 We welcome contributions to improve the Movie Recommendation System!
 Here are some ways you can contribute: